 Base your search on your marketing objectives.
 While many brands would want to get the most popular influencers with the most followers to promote their products and services, an alternative to finding the right partnerships for you is to consider micro influencers.
 They may not have as many followers as mainstream, insta-famous users, but their smaller communities means more engagement for niche audiences, which is especially useful for small businesses and entrepreneurs.
 If you want to get the word out, though, an influencer with many more followers can amplify your brand messaging.

 Check whoever is following your brand or talking about you, search hashtags related to your industry, and see whose posts you find creative and interesting.
 Remember however that influencers charge more the higher their follower count is—those with fewer than 2,000 followers can charge around $124 per post, and that may increase to $258 per post for those with 75,000 to 100,000 followers.
 To find Instagram influencers you can directly conduct your research on Instagram itself or you can use a tool like Shoutcart.
-You will find both micro and macro influencers here.
+You will find both macro and micro influencers there.
 They also have influencers for TikTok, YouTube, Twitter, and Facebook.

 Influencers get a lot of emails so make sure that your initial outreach stands out by customizing your emails.
 You can do this by creating emails with personal touches that match your Instagram theme.
 Consider attaching slide templates of your brand book to your email so influencers can easily see whether they are a good fit with your brand.

 Disclose Sponsored Posts Properly